NCIP/taverna-grid/cagrid-activity-ui/src/main/resources/trusted-certificates/README.txt

 Prerequisites for the CaGrid plugin to be able to invoke secure CaGrid services

 The trusted-certificates folder contains a list of .0 files that are certificates of various CaGrid CAs in PEM format.
-These certificates were copied from the <HOME>/.globus/certificates folder as of 26th June 2009 of a local CaGrid installation that syncs them and the related CRLs periodically if CaGrid is running.
+These certificates were copied from the <HOME>/.globus/certificates folder of a local CaGrid installation (as of 26th June 2009) that syncs them and the related CRLs periodically if CaGrid is running.

 To print/see the contents of a certificate file, do: openssl x509 -in <CERTIFICATE_FILE_PATH> -noout -text